mftrhu/sws/README.md

 ## Installation

-sws does not need to be installed, as it is just a shell script.
-It can be copied/symlinked into a directory somewhere in `$PATH`, if wanted.
+sws does not need to be installed.
+It can be copied/symlinked into a directory somewhere in `$PATH`, but it'll work just fine by slapping it somewhere Make (or whatever is been used to invoke it) can find it.

 ## Usage